 The following suggestions are for both newly recovering person and family of addict/or a person with mental illness.
-The Recovery Program is the program of HONESTY, ACCEPTANCE, TRUST IN A HIGHER POWER, HUMILITY, SURRENDER, SERVICE, ACCOUNTABILITY, AND GRATITUDE.
 We suggest a collaborative approach to recovery where both the addict/alcoholic and family engage in following recovery behaviors:

+ATTEND MEETINGS REGULARLY

-ATTEND MEETINGS REGULARLY: It is often suggested that newcomers attend 90 meetings in 90 days due to the high relapse rate in the first three months.
+It is often suggested that newcomers attend 90 meetings in 90 days due to the high relapse rate in the first three months.
 Frequency created familiarity and habit.

+CHOOSE A HOMEGROUP

-CHOOSE A HOMEGROUP: It is the meeting that the addict never misses.
+It is the meeting that the addict never misses.
 He sees his/her sponsor there, knows all the regular members, and volunteers for a service position.
 As in AlAnon, homegroup is a meeting that the family attends on a regular weekly basis.

+GET A SPONSOR

-GET A SPONSOR: Family can't keep alcoholic sober and is not able to do it after treatment.
+Family can't keep alcoholic sober and is not able to do it after treatment.
 Nobody understands alcoholic/addict like another alcoholic/addict.
 They can see through lies, manipulations and can easily predict relapse faster than anyone else.
 They speak knowledgeably from personal experience.
 For families, an AlAnon sponsor is a helpful guide in developing healthy boundaries and healthy relationship skills.

+FOLLOW THE DIRECTIONS

-FOLLOW THE DIRECTIONS: It is crucial to humble yourself and follow suggestions with a mindset of a "beginner".
+It is crucial to humble yourself and follow suggestions with the mindset of a "beginner".
 Newly recovering people sometimes think "they are experts".
 Addicts who follow all suggestions stay sober and those who don't will likely start using.
 Family members who follow directions will get a different outcome in their lives, those who don't will get chronically stressed and anxious again.

-"YOU ARE NOT DIFFERENT": Alcoholics and addicts suffer from "terminal uniqueness": Family members often make excuses not to go to family support meetings because they focus on cultural and personality differences.
+"YOU ARE NOT DIFFERENT":

+Alcoholics and addicts suffer from "terminal uniqueness": Family members often make excuses not to go to family support meetings because they focus on cultural and personality differences.
 It is important to focus on the recovery principles that are in the heart of Twelve Steps.

-"IT WORKS IF YOU WORK IT": Relapsing alcoholics/addicts say, "AA does not work for me".
-It is like the students dropping out of college and says, "College did not work for me".
+"IT WORKS IF YOU WORK IT":

+Relapsing alcoholics/addicts say, "AA does not work for me".
+It is like the students drop-ping out of college and says, "College did not work for me".
 The problem is that the addict/alcoholic does not work the program and misses out on designating a good recovery program.
 In a similar way, family members often say "I don't like AlAnon "and never engage in important personal work that helps them to find freedom from worrying about the addicted family member.
+When someone you love suffers due to mental illness, you may feel powerless, frustrated, confused, and scared.
+It becomes extremely stressful to deal with a family crisis related to mental illness.
+In or-der to cope well, you may start asking yourself the following questions: